How to Avoid the Worst Parenting Mistake

 Emily Oster is a popular target for irrational hatred.
 When I was reporting a story on how progressive communities have approached COVID-19 lockdown restrictions this spring, she showed me an email she got from a random person who had written to all of her bosses at Brown University, accusing her of promoting genocide.
 To be clear, Oster does no such thing: She’s an economist who has become semi-famous for her books on data and parenting decisions.
 Recently, she has also been a vocal advocate for opening schools during the pandemic, based on data she collected suggesting that in-person instruction can be safe with some mitigations in place.

 Oster’s various projects are all arguably connected by a single worldview: Data are useful for guiding our choices, including what we feed our kids or whether we send them to school during a global virus outbreak.
-Her new book, The Family Firm, is an ode to rigorous decision making: Oster and her husband—also an economist—run their household like a business firm, she writes, employing many of the same principles she taught to MBA students in her microeconomics classes.
+Her new book, The Family Firm, is an ode to rigorous decision making: Oster and her husband—also an economist—run their household like a business firm, she writes, employing many of the same principles she taught to M.B.A. students in her microeconomics classes.

 Getting mad about the way other people use data to make individual parenting decisions is a little silly.
 But when the stakes are collective—when one mom’s choice to send her daughter to school could affect the health of another child—lots of people do get angry.
 Oster has come to represent a certain mode of thinking about statistics and risk that can feel alienating or callous to some people who are worried about COVID-19.
 But like a lot of us, Oster feels humbled by the pandemic.
 “I learned that while good logistics and decision-making helped us navigate this strange and hard moment, they couldn’t give me control,” she writes.
 “At every stage, I am surprised at how parenting forces me to recognize the things I simply cannot command.”